-What are those things you do with the kids when you’re with them?
-Do you read to them, play games, do puzzles, color, paint, make cookies, watch movies?
+Let’s start by looking at those things you do with the kids when you’re with them in person.
+Do you read to them, play games, do puzzles, color, paint, make cookies, or watch movies?
 Stop now and make a list of all the things on the left side of a piece of paper or on the left side of a document.
 You’ll need that in a minute.

 The trick is to consider how to do those things in a new way.
-Fortunately, we have phones with FaceTime and Zoom to allow us to feel like we’re in the very same room with our grandkids.
-We’ll go through a few of your activities and modify them.
+Fortunately, most of us have cell phones with the internet, FaceTime, and Zoom to allow us to feel like we’re in the very same room with our grandkids.
+We’ll go through a few of your face-to-face activities and modify them.
 Then, you can complete the list and maybe add a few of our suggestions.

 Get Comfortable with the Technology